bcosynot/glin/.junie/guidelines.md

     - `config_tools.py` — tracked-email configuration tools used by MCP.
     - `diffs.py` — diff and patch helpers.
     - `files.py` — file-level Git helpers.
-  - Compatibility shim: `git_tools.py` — maintained for backward compatibility; re-exports the public API to preserve existing imports (e.g., `from glin.git_tools import get_commits_by_date`).
-New code SHOULD prefer explicit imports from `glin.git_tools.<module>`.
+  - Compatibility shim: `git_tools.py` — maintained for backward compatibility; re-exports the public API to preserve existing imports (e.g., `from seev.git_tools import get_commits_by_date`).
+New code SHOULD prefer explicit imports from `seev.git_tools.<module>`.

 Notes
 - Tests were updated to patch module-level functions in the new package layout.
-When writing tests, patch `glin.git_tools.<module>.<name>` rather than deep internals.
+When writing tests, patch `seev.git_tools.<module>.<name>` rather than deep internals.
 - The public API is preserved; the shim is intended to ease migration for external users.

 ## Type annotations: arguments and returns